Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 All data values have a corresponding data *type*.
 Mojo's basic types are defined as built-ins, defined in the package `builtin`.
 They are automatically imported in code.
 These include the Bool, Int, IntLiteral, FloatLiteral, String and StringLiteral types, which we'll discuss in this section.
 They are all defined as a struct (see § 7).

+Composite types contain one or more values and will be discussed in § 9 and beyond.
+These values can be of the same type (homogeneous) or of different types (heterogeneous).

 ## 4.1 The data type DType
 The `builtin` package contains the `dtype` module, home of the `DType` type. `DType` is like an umbrella type for the bool and numeric types.
 It has the following aliases: